NTIA/sigmf-ns-ntia/ntia-algorithm.sigmf-ext.md

 `ntia-algorithm` does not provide additional keys to `Captures`.

 ## 3 Annotations
-`ntia-algorithm` defines the following segments that extend the [Annotation segment object](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#annotations-array):
+`ntia-algorithm` defines the following segments that extend `ntia-core`.

-### 3.1 TimeDomainDetection Annotation Segment
+### 3.1 TimeDomainDetection Segment
 Time-domain detection algorithms are applied to gap-free IQ time series captured at a single frequency.
-The `TimeDomainDetection` annotation segments have the following properties:
+The `TimeDomainDetection` has the following properties:

 |properties|required|type|unit|description|
 |----|--------------|-------|-------|-----------|